 we have 2 box sets that offer enough equipment for you to start practising Chinese painting techniques; these sets would make beautiful gifts as well.
 Both sets are contained within a pretty fabric covered box (one rectangular and one fan shaped).
 In the rectangular box you will find:

 The fan shaped box set contains:

-Chinese Papers – We sell paper scrolls which are usually used for Chinese calligraphy, hung lengthways so that script can be written vertically in the traditional way.
+We sell paper scrolls which are usually used for Chinese calligraphy, hung lengthways so that script can be written vertically in the traditional way.
 We also sell packs of rice paper sheets – rice paper is semi opaque and very absorbent.
-It can allows for ink to breed through its fibres which can create interesting effects.
+It allows ink to bleed through its fibres which can create interesting effects.
 It is best suited to minimalistic painting techniques – images made with a few gestural and expressive marks.

 The roll up brush matt is made of natural straw-like fibres which absorb any moisture from wet brushes and prevents rotting.
 It has gaps between the fibres which allow the moisture to eventually evaporate into the atmosphere.
 The brush rolls are a lightweight and practical way of transporting and protecting your brushes when they are not being used.

 Sennelier ink is ideal for Chinese and Japanese calligraphy techniques as well as traditional Chinese painting.
 If you would rather not have to grind your ink stick this is ink is ready to use and will save you time.